varmox/ygeonline/content/post/tanzu-kubernetes-grid-workstation-setup.md

 **Install Docker**

-Docker in newest RHEL system can sometimes be confusing due to the confusing about docker and podman.
+Docker on modern RHEL systems can  be confusing because the latest versions of RHEL replace Docker with Podman (dnf install docker will install podman).
 I should work with podman, but we explicity are going to install docker-ce.

 Login to your system (via ssh) with the admin user.